Content Marketing on a Shoestring:

 Strategy 4: Prioritise Quality over Quantity

-According to content marketing effectiveness research, publishing 2–4 truly valuable pieces each month outperforms high volumes of mediocre posts.
-According to engagement data, audiences would rather receive occasional excellent content than constant mediocrity.
+Publishing 2–4 truly valuable pieces each month outperforms high volumes of mediocre posts.
+Audiences would rather receive occasional excellent content than constant mediocrity.

 The 80/20 Rule for Content

-According to productivity principles, 20% of your content typically drives 80% of your results.
-According to analytics guidance, identify which topics, formats, and angles generate genuine engagement—not just likes, but meaningful comments, shares, enquiries, and conversations.
+20% of your content typically drives 80% of your results.
+Identify which topics, formats, and angles generate genuine engagement—not just likes, but meaningful comments, shares, enquiries, and conversations.

-Double down on what works.
-According to strategic content planning, if “how-to” guides consistently perform better than company announcements, create more guides.
+Double down on what works. if “how-to” guides consistently perform better than company announcements, create more guides.
 If customer success stories drive enquiries whilst generic tips don’t, focus on stories.

 Build an Editorial Calendar

-According to content planning specialists, plan monthly content in advance to prevent last-minute scrambling.
-According to practical implementation, simple spreadsheets work perfectly:
+Plan monthly content in advance to prevent last-minute scrambling.
+Simple spreadsheets work perfectly:

 Week 1: Customer success story or case study